desc70865/steam_achievements_list_generator/README.md

 # steam_achievements_list_generator
-generate list of steam achievements
+generate BBcode table of steam achievements it can be limited using to save time of making some bored table-list